The Daiwa Wise Stream 45ULB-3 has been discontinued. Daiwa now makes a 42ULB-3, which I have not seen. In any event, I no longer import Daiwa rods.

 I understand that not many people fish for trout with baitcasters - let alone backpack in to do it.
 I aim to change both of those things.
 Truly, the more I fish with ultralight baitcasters on trout streams the more I realize how great they are for it.

-At 4' 5" the rod is relatively short - 7 inches shorter than the Shimano Trout One NS B50UL or Cardiff NX B50UL, 10 inches shorter than the Tenryu RZ53UL-BC and 13" shorter than the Tenryu RZ56L-BC.
-That makes it much easier to execute flip casts to tight spots and to cast in streams that may be a bit narrow and brushy for a longer rod.
+At 4' 5" the rod is relatively short - 5 inches shorter than the Tenryu RZ4102B-UL and 11 inches shorter than the Tenryu RZ542B-L. That makes it much easier to execute flip casts to tight spots and to cast in streams that may be a bit narrow and brushy for a longer rod.

 The composite cork reel seat may not be as pretty as the polished hardwood of the Tenryu or of the Wise Stream spinning rod.
 However, the composite cork reel seat does have a couple things going for it.
 Daiwa mentions that the reel seat saves weight - and I'm sure it does.
 Personally, I think the more important advantage, which I grew to appreciate as I fished with the rod the first time on New York's Beaverkill River, is that the composite cork provides a very nice nonskid surface that truly does give you a good grip on the rod.
 My second cast with the Wise Stream 45ULB-3 hooked a 20" brown trout and keeping a good grip on the rod was pretty important.

-The recommended line weight range for the Daiwa Wise Stream 45ULB-3 is 2-6lb, which is between the Tenryu ultralight (1-4lb) and light (3-6lb) baitcasting rods.
-The Daiwa's lure weight range is 1.5-7g, which is also between the Tenryu ultralight (1-6g) and light (2-8g).
-Although the Wise Steam will cast the 2.5g Daiwa Crusader spoon well enough (and certainly far enough for fishing a relatively small stream), it does much better with the 4g (roughly 1/8 oz) Crusader.
+The recommended line weight range for the Daiwa Wise Stream 45ULB-3 is 2-6lb.
+The lure weight range is 1.5-7g.
+Although the Wise Steam will cast the 2.5g Daiwa Crusader spoon well enough (and certainly far enough for fishing a relatively small stream), it does much better with the 4g (roughly 1/8 oz) Crusader and better yet 5.5g Forest iFish AT sinking minnow lures.
 You don't need extra distance, but the greater weight gives you more accuracy (or perhaps makes accurate casting easier for people who are not experts).